-The CO_2 emissions for all 24 portfolios were evaluated during the portfolio cost analysis.
-The results for all 24 portfolios is shown in Figure 9.6.
-Figure 9.6 is a stacked column that shows the year-to-year cumulative emissions for each portfolio's projected generating resources.
+CO2 emissions for all 24 portfolios were evaluated during the portfolio cost analysis.
+The results for all 24 portfolios are shown in Figure 9.7.
+Figure 9.7 is a stacked column that shows the year-to-year cumulative emissions for each portfolio's projected generating resources.

-Figure 9.6 Estimated portfolio emissions from 2019-2038
+Figure 9.7 Estimated portfolio emissions from 2019-2038